Road trip: Wisconsin River

 Parfrey's Glen, Wisconsin's first state natural area and one of the most magical spots on the Ice Age Trail, is two miles southwest of Durward's Glen.
 It's connected by the trail to Devils Lake State Park, Wisconsin's most-visited state park.

-Trip Tips: Prairie du Sac and Sauk City
+Trip Tips: Prairie du Sac and Sauk City in Wisconsin

 Getting there: The two towns are half an hour south of Wisconsin Dells, east of Spring Green and north of Madison.

 2018 events: Jan.
 12-13, Bald Eagle Watching Days.
 July 4, Fire on the River.
 Aug.
 31-Sept.
 1, Wisconsin State Cow Chip Throw, with music, arts and crafts and the Tournament of Chips parade at noon Saturday.

 For events at Wollersheim Winery, see A vintage vineyard.

 Accommodations: In Sauk City, the Cedarberry Inn is a pleasant chain-style hotel.

 Dining: In Prairie du Sac, the Blue Spoon Cafe serves lovely salads, sandwiches and soups and up to a dozen flavors of its own homemade gelato.
 It's closed Sundays.